 The digital report microsite were developed in parallel with the report set to print as a booklet for their offices.
 Interface wireframes were sketched, digitized, and prototyped to ensure omni-channel responsiveness throughout the QA process with the development team and client until launch.
 Visit the microsite.

-Contributed to UX wireframes and prototyping, UI design, web development QA, print layout design, and visual design production.
+Direct contributions: UX wireframes and prototyping, UI design, web development QA, print layout design, and visual design production.